Follow my easy step by step tutorial to make these adorable St. Patrick’s Day Mini Ombre Cakes!

 Despite my lack of enthusiasm for the holiday, I actually have a little Irish blood in me.
-So I thought, why not make St. Patrick’s Day Mini Ombre Cakes?
+So I thought, why not make St. Patrick’s Day Cake?

-I’m so glad I did, because they turned out sooo cute!
+I’m so glad I did, because these green cakes turned out sooo cute!
 And they’re pretty delicious, too.

 Just like those petite cakes I made for Valentine’s Day, this St. Patrick’s Day Mini Ombre Cakes recipe is super simple to make.